streamich/cross-ci/README.md

 # cross-ci

-`cross-ci` standardizes environment variables across different CI environments.
-For example, your can simply use `BUILD_BRANCH` variable in all CI runners instead of `CIRCLE_BRANCH` in CircleCI and `TRAVIS_PULL_REQUEST_BRANCH` in Travis.
+`cross-ci` standardizes environment variables for CI.
+For example, your can simply use `BUILD_BRANCH` variable in all CI runners instead of `CIRCLE_BRANCH` in CircleCI or `TRAVIS_PULL_REQUEST_BRANCH` in Travis.

 ##### Install